zitadel/zitadel/docs/docs/apis/observability/health.md

 ---
-title: ZITADEL Ready and Health Enpoints
+title: ZITADEL Ready and Health Endpoints
-sidebar_label: Ready and Health Enpoints
+sidebar_label: Ready and Health Endpoints
 ---

 ZITADEL exposes a `Ready`- and `Healthy` endpoint to allow external systems like load balancers, orchestration systems, uptime probes and others to check the status.